pdfcpu/pdfcpu/config/config_reset.md

 config: /Users/horstrutter/Library/Application Support/pdfcpu/config.yml
 ```

-The major version is 9 and match, so no upgrade is needed.
+The major version of both is 9 and match, so no upgrade is needed.

 In contrast the config file version:
 ```